FAQ

 Is it possible to have a part-time job during the doctoral studies?

 Yes, it is possible but challenging.
 It is a full time program and one needs to spend about 20 hours per week on the program.
-Given the course load of the first two years, you should find a job which is flexible in terms of working hours to allow you to attend the classes required for your Ph.D.
+Given the course load of the first two years, you should find a job which is flexible in terms of working hours to allow you to attend the classes and the department seminars required for your Ph.D.
 More information on the doctoral courses here.

 What is the duration of the Ph.D.?